TonZaga/BranhamBudgetTracker/readme.md

 ## Description
 ```
 This is a budget tracker built in Python to help users keep track of their monthly income/expense.
-App will allow the user to export to CSV as well as create charts/graphs to help visualize their
+App will create an XLSX file in the directory that the program is ran from that will display tables and a chart to help user visualize their
 spending behavior and patterns.

 ```